-d.
-Infinitinizations Required Prior to Admission to program Immunizations Requirements Varicella There must be documentation of one of the following: (Chickenpox) Positive antibody titer (lab report required or physician verification of results).
-Measles, Mumps There must be documentation of one of the following: & Rubella (MMR) 2 vaccinations PLUS a Rubella Titer Positive antibody titers for all 3 components (lab reports required or physician verification of results).
-Hepatitis B There must be documentation of the following: 3 vaccinations (the first dose must be received prior to program admission).
+Immunizations Requirements Varicella (Chickenpox) Positive antibody titer (lab report required or physician verification of results).
+Measles, Mumps & There must be documentation of one of the following: Rubella (MMR) • 2 vaccinations OR positive antibody titer for all 3 components (lab report required).
+Positive antibody titers for all 3 components (lab reports required or physician verification of results).
+Hepatitis B There must be documentation of the following: 3 vaccinations.
 Positive antibody titer (lab report required or physician verification of results).
 TB Skin Test (PPD) One of the following is required: Every 12 months evidence of a negative PPD skin test If positive results, provide a clear chest X-ray (lab report required).
 Evidence of BCG does not meet this requirement.
-Tetanus, Diptheria There must be documentation of a Tdap booster within the past 10 years.
-Td does & Pertussis (Tdap) not meet this requirement.
+Tetanus, Diphtheria 8 There must be documentation of a Tdap booster within the past 10 years.
+Td does Pertussis (Tdap) not meet this requirement.

-Degree Requirements for the Bachelor of Science in Nursing (B.S.N.)
+Degree Requirements for the Bachelor of Science in Nursing (B.S.N.) / RN-BSN